-There are three main parts to SpamCop; the Reporting Service, Mail Service, and Blocking List.
-All three operate independently of each other, but they also rely on each other to operate effectively.
+There are Two main parts to SpamCop; the Reporting Service and the Blocking List.
+Both operate independently of each other, but they also rely on each other to operate effectively.
 The reporting service allows you to file complaints with appropriate administrators about spam.
 These reports generate statistics that are fed to the Blocking Service, automatically keeping it up to date.
-The Blocking Service in turn helps the Mail Service filter spam from reaching subscriber inboxes.
+The Blocking Service is made available to mail administrators to use as a standard dnsbl.

 Most of this document deals with spam reporting, however the filtering is a necessary part of a spam-free existence, since some companies don't take abuse complaints as seriously as they should.
 Don't be discouraged though.
 Reporting alone has been reported to reduce spam by quite a bit.

 SpamCop will parse the headers of unwanted email and (if all goes well) phrase a complaint to the system administrator responsible for the spammer's internet access.
 This complaint will be addressed from a blind SpamCop.net email address, however any responses to that address will be routed to the email address you have provided with your SpamCop account.
 You may be presented with more than one address to send your complaint to and can select whether to send to each individual address or not.

 Network administrators don't usually know that spammers are abusing their networks, nor should they be expected to.
 However, most administrators are interested to learn of abuse, and they will often take action against the people responsible.
 This is usually no more severe punishment than yanking the user's account.
 Some ISPs (Internet service providers) take punishment farther - actually billing the spammers and kicking them off.